disneystreaming/alloy/README.md

     Compile / run / connectInput := true
   )

 // Generate the hints from alloy.proto in a separate project.
-Their are not pre-packaged in smithy4s,
+They are not pre-packaged in smithy4s,
 // and you need to explicitly allow for the generation of `alloy.proto` hints as we protect against the
 // generation of any namespace prefixed with `alloy` by default lazy val `proto-hints` = (project in file("proto-hints"))